-Most Si:Er-based light-emitting structures and devices were grown on p- and n-type Si (100) substrates with the resistivity of 10-20 $\Omega$ cm.
-The growth temperature $(T{gr})$ was varied from 430 to 700 °C. The Er and O concentrations in Si:Er layers were of about $(3-5) \times 10^{18}$ and $(1-10) \times 10^{19}$ cm-3, respectively.
+Most Si:Er-based light emitting structures and devices were grown on p- and n-type Si (100) substrates with the resistivity of 10-20 $\Omega$ ·cm.
+The growth temperature (Tgr) was varied from 430 to 700°C. The Er and O concentrations in Si:Er layers were of about (3-5)·10 and (1-10)·10 cm-3, respectively.
 The number and types of simultaneously sublimating sources were varied depending on the desired features of growing layers.
 SMBE allows growth of epitaxial structures with the layer thickness and carrier concentration continuously varying along the substrate length.
-This eventually makes it possible to produce series of LEDs with smoothly varying parameters in a single growth cycle, which is essential in new LED design engineering.
-SMBE allows separate control of the erbium and donor concentrations in Si:Er layers, which makes it easier to control the breakdown regime of LEDs.
+It eventually makes it possible to produce series of LEDs with smoothly varying parameters in a single growth cycle, which is essential in a new LED design engineering.
+SMBE allows a separate control of the erbium and donor concentrations in Si:Er layers, which makes it easier to control the breakdown regime of LEDs.

-To characterize the Si:Er and SiGe:Er layers, we use the standard methods of secondary-ion mass spectrometry (SIMS), Rutherford backscattering spectrometry (RBS), x-ray diffraction, capacitance-voltage (C-V) measurements, admittance spectroscopy, deep level transient spectroscopy (DLTS), and the Hall effect.
-The major part of the photoluminescence (PL) and electroluminescence (EL) studies was carried out using the high-resolution BOMEM DA3 Fourier spectrometer (Quebec, Canada) and the grating monochromator MDR-23 (St. Petersburg, Russia).
-The PL spectra were excited with an Ar+-ion laser, and the EL spectra with a pulse or continuous drive current.
+To characterize the Si:Er and SiGe:Er layers, we use the standard methods of secondary ion mass spectrometry (SIMS), Rutherford backscattering spectrometry (RBS), X-ray diffraction, capacitance-voltage (CV) measurements, admittance spectroscopy, DLTS and the Hall effect.
+The major part of the photo- (PL) and electroluminescence (EL) studies was carried out using the high resolution BOMEM DA3 Fourier spectrometer and the grating monochromator MDR-23.
+The PL spectra were excited with an Ar+-ion laser, the EL spectra with a pulse or continuous drive current.
 Liquid nitrogen cooled Ge and InGaAs detectors were used for detection of the luminescence signal.
 Mesa-like LEDs were formed using the conventional mesa technique.
-The fabricated diodes had the radiating area of up to 2.5 mm, 70% of which was free of the metal cover.
+The fabricated diodes had the radiating area of up to 2.5 mm, 70 % of which was free of the metal cover.

-III.
-NEW OPTICALLY ACTIVE Er-1 CENTER IN SMBE-GROWN Si:Er/Si STRUCTURES by different types of optically active Er centers.
-At a relatively low $T{gr}$ of about 430 °C, a series of low symmetry Er centers identified earlier in highly O and Er implanted Si dominates in the PL spectrum (lower curve in Fig. 1).
-Most pronounced at this temperature is the axial symmetry Er complex with oxygen, the wellknown center Er-O1 (marked by arrows in Fig. 1).
-With an increasing $T{\rm gr}$ , a fairly broad spectral band [full width at half-maximum (FWHM) = 20 to 30 cm-1] is seen to develop.
-It was interpreted as pertaining to $Er^{3+}$ ion in SiO2-like precipitates.
-At the $T{\rm gr}$ of 560 °C, the PL spectrum, together with the dominance of the SiO2precipitate type Er centers, exhibits formation of a new Er-related center, the center Er-1 (marked by arrows in Fig. 1).
-In our previous publications, we distinguished the center Er-1 as specific and one of the most optically efficient among the variety of Er-related centers discovered in SMBE structures.
-Besides being formed at an elevated $T{gr}$ , it emerges also as a result of the transformation of erbium-oxygen complexes during the 800 °C annealing of Si:Er layers grown at 430 °C. In the last case, the luminescent response of Si:Er samples is governed mainly by this isolated center Er-1 with the characteristic spectral line pattern consisting of eight very well resolved PL lines (see Fig. 2 and the upper curve in Fig. 1).
+NEW OPTICALLY ACTIVE Er-1 CENTER IN SMBE-GROWN Si:Er/Si STRUCTURES

+Depending on the $T{gr}$ , the PL intensity and excitation efficiency of SMBE grown Si:Er structures are governed by different types of optically active Er centers.
+At a relatively low $T{gr}$ of about 430°C, the series of low symmetry Er centers identified earlier in highly O and Er implanted Si [10] dominate in the PL spectrum (lower curve in figure 1).
+Most pronounced at this temperature is the axial symmetry Er complex with oxygen, the well-known center Er-O1 (marked by arrows in figure 1).
+With an increasing $T{gr}$ a fairly broad spectral band (FWHM = 20 - 30 cm-1) is seen to develop.
+It was interpreted as pertaining to $Er^{3+}$ ion in SiO2-like precipitates [10].
+At the $T{gr}$ of 560°C the PL spectrum, together with the dominance of the SiO2-precipitate type Er centers, exhibits formation of a new Er-related center, the center Er-1 (marked by arrows in figure 1).
+In our previous publications we distinguished the center Er-1 as specific and one of the most optically efficient among the variety of Er-related centers discovered in SMBE structures [11, 6].
+Besides being formed at an elevated $T{gr}$ , it emerges also as a result of the transformation of erbium-oxygen complexes during the 800°C annealing of Si:Er layers grown at 430°C. In the last case, the luminescent response of Si:Er samples is governed mainly by this isolated center Er-1 with the characteristic spectral line pattern consisting of eight very well resolved PL lines (see figure 2 and the upper curve in figure 1).